A one-week road trip itinerary covering the top 10 bucket list experiences in New South Wales.

-At sporadic intervals, you can catch it sprouting jets of up for 20 metres.
-Otherwise, continue 10 minutes south to check out Little Blowhole that’s a lot more consistent although smaller.
+At sporadic intervals, you can catch it sprouting jets of up to 20m.
+Otherwise, continue 10 minutes south to check out Little Blowhole — it’s smaller as the name suggests, but more consistent.

 If you’re looking to chill, definitely make a stop at Hyams beach — known for having the whitest sand in the world.

-For a beach with some wild Kangaroos, make a stop at Pebbly beach.
-You’ll find them happily munching on grass and will occasionally be quite happy to entertain with a photo or two.
+We received a tip-off that wild Kangaroos are often spotted at Pebbly beach and indeed there were many!
+You’ll find them happily munching on grass and will occasionally be quite happy to entertain a photo or two.

 You can choose to stay at Batemans Bay but since we were going to visit the famous Australia Rock at sunrise the next day, we drove another hour south to Amooran Oceanside Apartments.

-The Italian restaurant nearby called Sorriso served up one of our favourite meals on the trip!
+Sorriso, an Italian restaurant nearby served up one of our favourite meals on the trip!
 Definitely go for the Risotto if you’re there.

 Recommended accommodation: Amooran Oceanside Apartments